Financial-Times/content-tree/README.md

 interface Reference extends Node {
 	type: "reference"
 	id: string
+	kind: string
 	alt?: string
 }
 ```

 **Reference** nodes represent a reference to a piece of external content.
 The `alt` field is an optional string to be used if the external resource was not available.
+The `kind` field is the `type` of the node that the reference dereferences to.

 ### `Root`